jedeop/crates-completer/README.md

 # Crates Completer

-IntelliSense for crates in dependencies table in `Cargo.toml`
+IntelliSense for crates in dependencies table in `Cargo.toml`.
+It works with `crates.io` API.

 ## Features